zixuany7791/The-New-Settlement/plan.md

 - [ ] Center the buildings so that the building is placed where the mouse is clicked
 - [ ] Write a story that opens when the player starts
 - [ ] Having a menu for starting the game when opened
-- [ ] Add a population system that limits the amount of building that can be built

 <!-- EXAMPLE